Applications Guide

 Approving an application triggers three actions:

-- Applies customer tags that you have configured in Settings, so you can identify B2B customers in Shopify admin and set up automatic discount rules
+- Applies customer tags from your Approved tags list (Settings → Customer Tags) plus any per-option tags attached to the applicant's selected form field options, so you can identify B2B customers in Shopify admin and set up automatic discount rules

 - Sends an approval email notifying the customer that their application has been accepted